What I use to Photograph, Edit, and Print From Home

 - Save different files for each paper type you use for future runs: I noticed a lot of differences between matte and gloss paper proofs and would need to over-saturate the matte paper files to get closer to my original art.
 Saving your files with the paper type in the name reduces future headaches.
 (More on this below…)

 Paper Choices and My Mini Mental Breakdown

-Remember when I said images look different depending on the program you print from?
-Well, they also look different depending on what paper you use.
+Not only do printed images look different depending on the program you print from, but they also look different depending on what paper you use.
 When I sat down to do my first print run I thought I had a file that would work and the appropriate paper to print on.
-I wanted to use matte paper, because glossy paper has always annoyed me.
+I wanted to use matte paper because gloss paper has always annoyed me.

 It turns out matte paper is terrible for highly detailed pieces with deep colors.
 I read this while researching, but I didn’t realize just how accurate the information was so I ignored it.
 Inks diffuse through matte paper a little more so all of my fine line details ended up looking fuzzy.
 Also, my deep purples and blues looked a little blah.
-It wasn’t as noticeable to my nerdy other half, but the more I printed and color corrected, the more hopeless I felt.
+The more I printed and color corrected, the more hopeless I felt.
 Add that to the default over-saturation of inks from the printer and inconsistent image quality depending on the program I printed from and you get a defeated artist who just spent over $800 for crappy prints.
 Yes, I was catastrophizing and being a bit melodramatic.

-Moral of the story, choose the right paper.
-I ditched the matte paper and ordered Luster (semi gloss) paper.
+Moral of the story, choose the right paper for your art.
+With my fine line details and a plethora of deep colors, matte paper can be the worst choice for me.
+Thus, I ordered Luster (semi-gloss) paper.
 Get sample packs and figure out what paper your art looks best on.
 You may end up having to spend $1 to $5 per piece of paper, but the right paper is worth it.
 (Check out Red River for great advice on printers and papers.)